johnjaysonlpz/docker-polyglot-lab/docker/README.md

 docker compose -f compose.int.yml down
 ```

-The named volume `polyglot-lab-int_prometheus-data` is kept, so metrics persist.
+The named volume `polyglot-lab-int_prometheus-data` is kept, so Prometheus metrics persist.
+If you configured a named volume for Grafana, its state (dashboards, datasource config, etc.) will persist as well.

 ---